27 Sights in Kawasaki, Japan (with Map and Images)

 Show sight on map

-Oyama Kaido Furusato Museum is a museum located in Takatsu Ward, Kawasaki City, Kanagawa Prefecture, Japan.
-It is maintained by Kawasaki City with the aim of providing a place for citizens to learn and thereby contributing to the development of their culture, as well as exhibits of materials related to the history and folklore related to the Oyama Kaido (大山道), which is one of the side roads in Kawasaki City, as well as works of art and literature by people related to the local area.
-Opened in August 1992.
-It was built on the site of the former Takatsu Town Hall.
+The Oyama Kaido Furusato Museum is a museum located in Takatsu Ward, Kawasaki City, Kanagawa Prefecture.
+It exhibits materials related to the history and folklore of the Oyama Kaido (Oyama Road), one of the side roads in Kawasaki City, as well as works of art and literature by people connected to the local area.
+The museum aims to provide a place for citizens to learn and contribute to the cultural development of the community, and it is maintained by the city of Kawasaki.
+It opened in August 1992 and was built on the site of the former Takatsu Town Hall.

 Wikipedia: 大山街道ふるさと館 (JA)